shmuz/far2m/README.md

 ## Notes on porting

-I implemented/borrowed from WINE some commonly used WinAPI functions.
+I (elfmz) implemented/borrowed from WINE some commonly used WinAPI functions.
 They are all declared in WinPort/WinPort.h and corresponding defines can be found in WinPort/WinCompat.h (both are included by WinPort/windows.h).
 Note that this stuff may not be 1-to-1 to corresponding Win32 functionality also doesn't provide full-UNIX functionality, but it simplifies porting and can be considered as temporary scaffold.

 However, only the main executable is linked statically to WinPort, although it also _exports_ WinPort functionality, so plugins use it without the neccessity to bring their own copies of this code.
 This is the reason that each plugin's binary should not statically link to WinPort.